Miro-n1/archipelago_manuals/Pokémon Legends Arceus/Readme.txt

         - Progressive Stun first unlocks Ball of Mud/Snow Ball/Spoiled Apricot, then Sticky Glob.
     - Evolution items
     - Spiritomb wisps as macguffin hunt goal
+Goal options:
-Goal: Collect all 108 Spiritomb Wisps and catch Spiritomb
+    - Collect all/75%/50% of 108 Spiritomb Wisps to repair the Odd Keystone and catch Spiritomb (catching optional, it is a 1,3% encounter)
+    - Collect 10 Space Balm and calm Palkia in a fight at Spear Pillar

 Notes:
 - This Manual expects a completed save: all Base Camps unlocked, Rank 10, not limited by consumables.